Rules & Policies

 - In the event that a participant is unable to present his or her Comet Card at the game site for check-in, the participant may be permitted to sign-in by providing additional identifiable information (picture ID, class schedule, etc.).
 Each Intramural participant, regardless of sport, will be allowed one such instance (of forgetting his/her Comet Card) per academic year.
 The participant's signature on a form acknowledging this policy and verifying the information supplied may also be required.
 For the purposes of this policy, the academic year ends at the conclusion of the spring semester.

 - Participants attempting to register or sign-in for a contest using a different person's Comet Card for identification will be barred from participating in the contest.
 The Comet Card will also be confiscated by the Intramural Sports staff and sent to the Dean of Student's office.
 Both the participant attempting to use such card and the actual student pictured on the card will face an indefinite suspension from all Intramural activities and must schedule a meeting with the Assistant Director of Competitive Sports.

 - Each Intramural sport has a registration time frame (usually two weeks) during which participants may sign-up.
 It is the responsibility of each team or individual to stay informed of these important dates.

-- Registration for the 2014-2015 year will occur through IMLeagues.com.
+- Registration requires a profile be set up through IMLeagues.com.
 All entries must be submitted online.
 Once entries have been submitted, team payments must be made in accordance with the preference of the Assistant Director of Competitive Sports.
 Teams/individuals that fail to submit payment within the allotted time may be dropped from competition.